 “We’ve come a long way since the word ‘incontinence’ was first uttered on radio and we’ve participated in hundreds of interviews and articles across all media platforms.”

 Digital technology has been embraced as a way to deliver awareness messages - starting with the launch of the Foundation’s first website in 2003.
-The Foundation now has multiple websites targeting different groups at risk of incontinence, as well as two popular apps.
+The Foundation now has multiple websites targeting different groups at risk of incontinence.

 Another key function of the Foundation is to support the continence workforce with membership, resources, education programs, scholarships and the annual National Conference on Incontinence (NCOI).
 The conference, established in 1987, is the premier Australian meeting for health professionals working in bladder, bowel and pelvic health.

 Over the years, the Foundation has also created and distributed millions of resources to the public, health professionals and community organisations.

 Supported by state branches and continence resource centres, health promotion officers have delivered more than one thousand presentations to community forums, conferences and expos, many in rural and remote areas.

 The role of advocacy, particularly in relation to equal access to continence support services, is just as important today as in the past when the Foundation successfully led a campaign for a national funding subsidy for continence support products.

 Foundation President, Associate Professor Michael Murray AM, said the organisation is proud of its considerable achievements over three decades.

 “Working with health professionals, industry and with the support of the Australian Government, the Foundation has improved the lives of people with incontinence and their carers.

 “With growing incidence of chronic illness and an ageing population, it is inevitable that more people will experience incontinence and require care.